sourcegraph/handbook/content/engineering/search/iteration_log.md

     - 2020-11-04: Code Monitoring now has an (empty) feature-flagged homepage ([#15355](https://github.com/sourcegraph/sourcegraph/pull/15355))
     - 2020-11-06: Code Monitoring code has been moved to enteprise folder as it will be an enterprise feature. ([#15443](https://github.com/sourcegraph/sourcegraph/pull/15443), [#15513](https://github.com/sourcegraph/sourcegraph/pull/15513))
     - 2020-11-09: GraphQL mutations (create, delete, toggle, edit) for the monitor table are up for review.
+    - 2020-11-09 (farhan): Moved code into enterprise.
+Basic code monitoring creation page is up for review.

 ### Scale indexed search to 500k repositories